Emperor Kinmei: Events of Kinmei's life

 The Emperor is traditionally venerated at a memorial Shinto shrine (misasagi) at Nara.
-The Imperial Household Agency designates the Nara location as Kinmei's mausoleum.
-It is formally named Hinokuma no saki Ai no misasagi.
-However, the actual sites of the graves of the early Emperors are unclear, according to some historians and archaeologists.
+The Imperial Household Agency designates the Nara location as Kinmei's mausoleum, and is formally named Hinokuma no saki Ai no misasagi.
+Its status as the emperor's actual resting place, alongside other graves of the early Emperors, are held in dispute by some historians and archaeologists.

 Genealogy

 Emperor Kinmei's father was Emperor Keitai and his mother was Emperor Ninken's daughter, Princess Tashiraka (手白香皇女, Tashiraka no himemiko).
 In his lifetime, he was known by the name Amekuni Oshiharaki Hironiwa (天国排開広庭).

 Kinmei had six Consorts and 25 Imperial children (16 sons and 9 daughters).
 According to Nihongi, he had six wives, but the Kojiki gives only five wives; identifying the third consort to be the same as the sixth one.
 The first three were his nieces, daughters of his half-brother Emperor Senka; two others were sisters, daughters of the Omi Soga no Iname.